TatianaRyzhova/react-mesto-auth/README.md

 ## Project description:

 Mesto is a single-page application.
-It is a service which allows users to interact with photos.
-Users can add, remove their photos and put likes.
-Also, users has opportunity to edit their information: profile picture, name and description.
-User should be registered and authorized to be able to use the application.
+It is a service that allows users to interact with photos.
+Users can add, remove their photos, and put likes.
+Also, users have the opportunity to edit their information: profile picture, name, and description.
+Users should be registered and authorized to be able to use the application.

 :iphone: The app is adapted to mobile size.